cambel/ur3/README.md

 Another option of easy control is using `rqt`

 ## MoveIt
-To test the MoveIt configuration with the UR3/UR3e start one of the gazebo environments, such as:
+To test the MoveIt configuration with any UR/URe robot, start one of the gazebo environments, such as:
 ```
-roslaunch ur3_gazebo ur3e_cubes.launch
+roslaunch ur3_gazebo ur_e_cubes.launch ur_robot:=ur3e
 ```

 Then load the MoveIt configuration